nmolchanova/audit-aws-rds/README.md

 ### `AUDIT_AWS_RDS_ALERT_LIST`:
   * description: Which rules would you like to run?
 Possible values are rds-inventory rds-short-backup-retention-period rds-no-auto-minor-version-upgrade rds-db-publicly-accessible
-  * default: rds-inventory, rds-short-backup-retention-period, rds-no-auto-minor-version-upgrade, rds-db-publicly-accessible
+  * default: rds-short-backup-retention-period, rds-no-auto-minor-version-upgrade, rds-db-publicly-accessible

 ### `AUDIT_AWS_RDS_OWNER_TAG`:
   * description: Enter an AWS tag whose value is an email address of owner of the RDS object.
 (Optional)